 In The Dao of Dragon Ball book I quote a young man who said that Goku helped him come closer to Jesus, and that he hopes that when he dies, that Goku is there waiting for him.
 He is not a declared follower of Gokuism, and I don’t think he had ever heard of the practice, but in either case, both belief systems are reflecting off one another and providing reciprocal motivation.

 In the end, while it seems Gokuism has been around for years on an individual level, it is only now beginning to establish itself on the internet.
 This means Gokuism may fade away, or it may grow.
 Only time will tell.

-Since there are so many unanswered questions, that means this post serves as a great conversation starter.
-I’d love to hear what you guys think.
+Since there are so many unanswered questions about Gokuism and The Church of Goku, that means this post serves as a great conversation starter.
+I’d love to hear what you think.